Home» Gadgets» Mobiles» Samsung Galaxy A27 Launched in Nepal with Slimmer Bezels and Punch-hole Display

 HIGHLIGHTS

-- Samsung has done a major redesign for the Galaxy A27 with a punch hole notch and slimmer bezels.
+• Samsung Galaxy A27 now comes with a punch-hole notch and slimmer bezels.

 The Samsung A20 series has come a long way.
 Just two years back, the Galaxy A24 ran a Helio G99, a 4G chipset, paired with an HD+ display.
-Fast forward to 2026, and the Samsung Galaxy A27 is on its way for its global debut with a much more capable chipset and a much more premium display.
-And I can say with confidence that the phone has come a long way since then.
+Fast forward to 2026, and the Samsung Galaxy A27 has debuted with a significantly more capable chipset and a far more premium display.
+It’s clear Samsung has refined the formula over the years, and the Galaxy A27 stands as proof of that progress.

 Ever since the A20 series entered the Rs.
 40,000 price range with the Galaxy A25, I have been complaining that the water drop notch and thick chin bezels simply do not suit a phone at this price.
 With the Galaxy A27 this year, that is about to change.